ibm-cloud-architecture/refarch-eda/docs/kafka/arch.md

 # IBM Event Streams / Kafka Architecture Considerations

 If you need to understand the Kafka key concepts review [this summary article](./readme.md).
-In this section we are covering some architecture concerns like high availability.
+In this section we are covering some architecture concerns like high availability and performance considerations.

 ## High Availability